 Chapter 3 - BIMINI TO BAJA: IN PURSUIT OF GIANTS

-Chapter 4 - THE SPIRIT OF THE SPORT
+Chapter 4 - AMERICAN INGENUITY ADVANCES THE SPORT

 Chapter 6 - ART OF THE FLY